Hands grab at the taut rope and Sia screams in pain as two pairs of hands pull her up and over the metal railing.

 “Was it the Lord of the Wilds or the Lord of the Winds?
 Who is your master?”

 Sia licks her chapped, torn lips and grimaces at the taste.
 “It—” the pain in her throat makes her pause.
-“It wasn’t…I.”
+“It wasn’t…I—”

 “This is your last chance.
 It’s simple.
 Give us something or we’ll have no need to keep you.”
 At the woman’s word, Ika’s thumb flicks up the safety of his weapon and the click brings a cold sweat to the back of Sia’s neck.

 Her eyes flicker up to his stone-cold gaze and back down to his index finger that now rests on the trigger.
 She glances at her calm interrogators.
-Neither of them is looking at her, they appear to be planning what they will do when they leave this area, already sure that Sia won’t reveal any answers to their questions.
+Neither of them is watching her, they appear to be planning what they will do when they leave this area, already sure that Sia won’t reveal any answers to their questions.
 Sure of the outcome.

 Dammit…Dammit…Okay.
 Sia’s right leg anxiously bounces up and down.
 She feels sticky in all the wrong places and this isn’t the proper time to want to use the bathroom, but she can feel everything that is left of her bladder signaling to her brain that nature is calling.
 “She’s probably dead by now.”